-UserTesting for Startups — Editor's Take
+UserTesting for Startups: Editor's Take

 Editor's Take: UserTesting

-For startups evaluating design tools, UserTesting is worth a closer look.
+For startups evaluating web & design tools, UserTesting is worth a closer look.
 The combination of mature features and the $1,000 off first package startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 Claim UserTesting DealUserTesting Pros